Data-Mechanics/course-2019-spr-proj/aqu1/README.md

 ## Overview of Spring 2019 Project for CS504 Data Mechanics.
-Please click on poster.pdf for a complete visual outline of the project
+Please click on poster.pdf for a complete visual outline of the project or report.pdf for a summary of the project

 ## Question: How does proximity of T-stops to public schools and colleges affect education attainment?
 How does education attainment affect poverty across different communities in Boston?
 How can the city of Boston optimize T-stops to provide residents with better access to education?

-## Project Description:

-Boston is home to many groups of people of different socioeconomic statuses.
-We are interested in how different factors such as proximity of T-stops to schools affect education attainment as well as how education attainment affect poverty throughout neighborhoods in Boston.
-Currently, the city has train routes set up to serve the different neighborhoods.
-We are interested in how the placement of these routes are currently serving the populations of Boston to get to schools and how they can be optimized to aid in access to education.
-We have sourced data from ArcGIS Hub on the location of T-stops.
-We also have data from the Boston Data Portal on education attainment for people ages 25+ throughout the different neighborhoods of Boston.
-Lastly, Boston Open Data has provided data regarding information on vulnerable populations in Boston as well as the locations of all public schools and colleges within the city.

 ## Datasets